Sohampatel26/Revisiting-ML/README.md

 Day9- Statrted working on transformers and its mathematics.

-Day10: Completed Transformers and also created its notes.
+Day10- Completed Transformers and also created its notes.

+Day11- Completed Auto encoders and published itt's notes

+Day12,Day13- Completed Boltzmann machines and its types in very detail (making notes of the same) and also viewed the uses of Autoencoders and Boltzmann Machines in space of GEN-AI.